TRIPLE THREAT: Moniteau Senior Kendall Sankey Helping Moniteau With Points, Assists and a Lot of Rebounds

 And she has carried it well.

 “I don’t think it’s been unexpected,” said Moniteau coach Dee Arblaster.
-“That was my expectation for her all long.
+“That was my expectation for her all along.
 She was our leading rebounder last season.
-In the past she kind of played a quiet role.”
+In the past, she kind of played a quiet role.”

 Nothing quiet about her play this season.